jthorniley/junctions/docs/02-network.md

 ## Enforcing connector colocation

-For the network to make physical sense, connectors need to start and end at the same physical spot - i.e. the connected lanes should have their end and start vertices coinciding on the same physical location.
+For the network to make physical sense, connections should be between lane out and in points that are located at the same physical spot.
 This is dependent on having the origin, lane separation etc of the junctions matched appropriately so the lane vertices have the right physical location.

 This isn't something that has been enforced at any point in the current modelling, so two roads could be completely separate in